luciusmagn/magnusi.tech/posts/huoh.md

 "Hell", he thought, "she swapped out the cassettes again without telling me."

-Now, after being with Neiro for some time, he learned how to live with Neiro music, but what she had in the cassette player didn't fit the occassion, suffice to say.
+Now, after being with Neiro for some time, he learned how to live with Neiro music, but what she had in the cassette player didn't fit the occasion, suffice to say.

 However, there were also things happening outside his home.